 Kids have a remarkable ability to learn languages, and doing so has many intrinsic benefits.
 A study published in the International Journal of Bilingualism showed that kids who learned a second language had larger vocabularies, better working language skills, and improved brain function.

-Au pairs organically create language-learning opportunities for children throughout their time together, a benefit of hiring an Asian au pair.
+Au pairs organically create language-learning opportunities for children throughout their time together, a benefit of hosting au pair.
 Many parents were pleasantly surprised at how much of a new language their children picked up after spending a year or more with an au pair.

 Specific Au Pair meaning and benefits can vary depending on the families exact needs.
 In addition to becoming like an older siblings to the kids they care for, au pairs give their host families immersive cultural and linguistic experiences.
 These caregivers can enrich the lives of their host families in many unique, rewarding ways.